aralroca/next-translate/README.md

 <p>This is an example <b class="red">using HTML</b> inside the translation</p>
 ```

-Each index of `components` array is corresponding on `<index></index>` of the definition.
+Each index of `components` array corresponds with `<index></index>` of the definition.

-In the `components` array is not necessary to pass the children of each element.
-The children will be calculed.
+In the `components` array it's not necessary to pass the children of each element.
+Children will be calculed.

 ## 9. Demos